Code-Fellows-Projects/reading-notes/401/stacks-queues.md

 + Peek To view the value of the top node - O(1)
 + IsEmpty - returns when stack is empty or will return false - O(1)

-FILO
+FIFO
-  + First In Last Out
+  + First In First Out

 LIFO
   + Last In First Out